 Drought Order Category Statutory Exemptions Universal Exception Discretionary Exception UKWIR Suggested Discretionary Exceptions 1 Watering outdoor plants on commercial premises This includes plants which are in a pot or container that is outdoors or under cover and plants which are in the ground under cover.
 This does not include plants grown (i.e. None Use of an approved drip or trickle irrigation system fitted with a PRV and timer is set for use in the evening or night.
 Use of an approved drip or trickle irrigation system fitted with a PRV and timer cultivated or propagated) or kept for sale or commercial use or plants part of a National Plant Collection or temporary garden or flower display.
 Water newly bought plants for the first 28 days after the implementation of the ban.
-Watering newly-bought plants 2 Filling or maintaining a non-domestic swimming or paddling pool rg or Intaining a domestic not open to the public if it may only be used by paying members of an None None.
-Swimming pools serving industrial training if considered justified Swimming pools with covers Pools with religious significance Pools fitted with approved water conservation or recycling systems construction.
-Ifilling or maintaining a pool using a hand-held container which is filled with water drawn directly from the tap.
-Ifilling or maintaining a pool designed, constructed or adapted for use in the course of a programme of medical treatment.
-Ifilling or maintaining a pool that is used to decontaminate animals from Pools that are subject to significant repair and innovation
+Watering newly-bought plants 2 Filling or maintaining a non-domestic swimming or paddling pool ing or intaining a -domestic imming or This restriction shall not apply to: Pools open to the public (a pool is not open to the public if it may only be used by paying members of an None None.
+Swimming pools serving industrial training if considered justified Swimming pools with covers Pools with religious significance Pools fitted with approved water conservation or recycling systems Pools that are subject to significant repair and innovation

 Drought Order Category Statutory Exemptions Universal Exception Discretionary Exception UKWIR Suggested Discretionary Exceptions filling or maintaining a pool used in the course of veterinary treatment. filling or maintaining a pool in which fish or other aquatic animals are being reared or kept in captivity.
 3 Filling or maintaining a pond This restriction shall not apply to ponds in which fish or other aquatic animals are being reared or kept in captivity or to filling or maintaining the pond with a hand-held container which is filled with water directly from the tap.
-Blue Badge holders on grounds of disability None Customers on the company's Vulnerable Customer List who have mobility issues but are not in possession of a Blue Badge 4 Operating a mechanical vehicle washer None None On biosecurity grounds Washers which recycle water and thus use less than 23 litres per wash On biosecurity grounds 5 Cleaning any ehicle, boat, railway rolling stock for health and safety reasons None On biosecurity grounds Low water use technologies aircraft or railway Small businesses whose sole operations are cleaning of vehicles using hosepipes Training areas Those using vessels as a primary residence Cases where fouling of hulls causes fuel consumption To remove graffiti To prevent of control the spread of non- native and/or invasive species 6 Cleaning any exterior part of a Cleaning any exterior part of a non- domestic building or non-domestic wall omestic wall applying to the wholesal applying to the wholesale Small businesses whose sole operations are cleaning of buildings using hosepipes non-domestic for health and safety reasons supplier Low water use technologies
+Blue Badge holders on grounds of disability None Customers on the company's Vulnerable Customer List who have mobility issues but are not in possession of a Blue Badge 4 Operating a mechanical None None On biosecurity grounds Washers which recycle water and thus use less than 23 litres per wash vehicle washer On biosecurity grounds 5 Cleaning any vehicle, boat, Cleaning any vehicle, boat, aircraft or railway rolling stock for health and safety None On biosecurity grounds Low water use technologies aircraft or railway reasons Small businesses whose sole operations are cleaning of vehicles using hosepipes 3 3 3 3 Those using vessels as a primary residence Cases where fouling of hulls causes fuel consumption To remove graffiti To prevent of control the spread of non- native and/or invasive species 6 Cleaning any exterior part of a Cleaning any exterior part of a non- domestic building or non-domestic wall None To remove graffiti by applying to the wholesale supplier Small businesses whose sole operations are cleaning of buildings using hosepipes non-domestic for health and safety reasons Low water use technologies